monome/docs/norns/sftp.md

 Feel free to make folders inside `audio` to store various samples, field recordings, single cycle waveforms, etc. Each of those folders can also store subfolders, but please note that you cannot nest more than ten folder layers.

+If you are importing audio to norns, please note that 48khz `.wav` files are best.

 ## backup

 If you want to make a backup of your scripts, psets or other data simply make a copy of the `dust` directory in `/home/we` via SFTP.